Signatures (Basic): Request E-Signatures from Clients

 What your client sees when you request an e-signature

-A client views and e-signs a document by clicking its name in the Documents category of their Waiting for action in the Home or Documents pages of the client portal, or clicking the link in their email notification.
+Your client can view and e-sign a document by clicking on it in the Documents category of the Waiting for action section in the Home or Documents pages of their client portal, or by clicking the link in their email notification.

 If you’d like to see TaxDome from the client side, access a read-only view.